Gardening For Birds

 The Feeding Station & Watering Hole

-Not all such devices are the same and often what is best for the birds may be the least attractive garden ornament – beware there are many products sold that attract gardeners but not birds!
+Not all such devices are the best for birds and often what is best for the birds may be the least attractive garden ornament – beware there are many products sold that attract gardeners but not birds!
 The same is true of nest boxes – simple constructs of natural materials are far better than flashy boxes made of plastic.

 Wildlife needs wilder areas with hiding places and breeding grounds.
 No matter how small your space a pond will attract wildlife.